sergiocollado/potpourri/Notes_on_protocols/Notes_on_5G.md

 - Rel-16
 - Rel-15

+## 5g basic principles of the architecture

+ The 5G core netework is build on the IP network, so the data units are: (IP packets, ethernet frames and other) and are transported in IP packages

+ The basic dataflow management is reused from 4G:
+  - Tunneling: encapsulation of data uint in IP package
+  - Use of GTP-U protocol (GPRS Tunneling Protocol in the User Plane)

 ## 5G Architectures: Stand Alone (SA) and Non Stand Alone (NSA)

 5g is aware that the adoption of 5G networks will not happen in a day.
 The firs step is comply with  eMMB: Enhaced Mobile Broad-Band,